jeffreykegler/old_kollos/notes/misc/loup2.md

 * First, no symbol goes on the "work stack" more than once.

-* Second, the processing for each symbol popped from the "work stack" is constant (`O(s)`).
+* Second, the processing for each symbol popped from the "work stack" is linear in the number of symbols -- `O(s)`.
-    It is not linear each RHS symbol of a rule must be scanned, that worst-case that is on the order the number of symbols in the grammar.
+    This is because each symbol on the RHS of a rule must be looked at, so and worst-case is
-    Worst-case is realistic, because the time divided among the rules also depends on the order the number of symbols in the  grammar.
+    that this is on the order the number of symbols in the grammar.

 * The time is taken either in the symbol loop, or as overhead.
     Some of the pre-processing is also linear in the symbol count.